ExploreCraftMC/modpack/README.md

-# ExploreCraft: Marbled (1.19.2 Quilt)
+# ExploreCraft: Marbled (1.19.2 Quilt) Pre-release
 This is ExploreCraft!
 A modpack for Minecraft 1.19.2 (Quilt) designed to keep you moving.
 You may never know what you'll find, after all.

-To get started, go to the [releases](https://github.com/ExploreCraftMC/modpack/releases) tab and download the latest version.
+To get started, go to the [releases](https://github.com/ExploreCraftMC/modpack/releases) page and download the latest version.

-### Note:
-Any worlds created with the now legacy version of ExploreCraft will **NOT** be compatible with ExploreCraft: Marbled.
+> **Warning**: Any worlds created with the now legacy version of ExploreCraft will **NOT** be compatible with ExploreCraft: Marbled.
 Please be aware that legacy worlds **will** corrupt in EC: Marbled.

 ## Installation
 To install this modpack, you'll either need [**PrismLauncher** (Recommended)](https://prismlauncher.org/) or [**MultiMC**](https://multimc.org).